2024 United Kingdom general election: Proportionality concerns

-The combined vote share for Labour and the Conservatives reached a record low, with smaller parties doing well, and this election had the lowest vote share for any party forming a majority government since World War II.

-The election was highly disproportionate, as Labour won 63% of seats (411) with only 34% of the vote, while Reform won under 0.8% of seats (5) with 14.3% of the vote under the UK's first-past-the-post voting system.
+The election was highly disproportionate, as Labour won 63% of seats (411) with only 33.7% of the vote, making this the lowest vote share for any party forming a majority government since World War II, while Reform won under 0.8% of seats (5) with 14.3% of the vote under the UK's first-past-the-post voting system.
+The combined vote share for Labour and the Conservatives reached a record low, with smaller parties doing well.
 The Liberal Democrats recorded their best ever seat result (72), despite receiving only around half the votes they did in 2010, and fewer votes overall than Reform, although the party's seat share was again lower than its share of the vote.
 As Starmer's government was elected with the lowest share of the vote of any majority party on record, journalist Fraser Nelson described Labour's electoral success as a "Potemkin landslide".
 An editorial from The Guardian described the result as a "crisis of electoral legitimacy" for the incoming Labour government.

 The Gallagher index gave the election a 23.67 score, making it the least proportionate election in modern UK history according to the index, as well as the 5th least proportional result worldwide as of 2024.
 According to political scientist John Curtice, the 2024 election was the most disproportional in British history and Labour's parliamentary majority was "heavily exaggerated" by the voting system.
 Advocacy group Make Votes Matter found that 58% of voters did not vote for their elected MP.
 Make Votes Matter spokesman Steve Gilmore, Electoral Reform Society chief Darren Hughes, Reform UK leader Nigel Farage and the Green Party of England and Wales co-leader Adrian Ramsay were among the figures that called for electoral reform in the wake of the election.
 The campaigners said it was the "most disproportionate election in [British] history".